 Use you Own Cutlery when Eating Out:

 If you end up having take away and the restaurant doesn’t offer silverware, just bring your own cutlery and keep a set in your bag, ready to whenever you need it.
+You can buy your own lightweight, bamboo cutlery here.

 And your own cup: